Ajit-Kumar-Dass/Investment-Report/README.md

 The model is pretty simple: transactions → holdings → measures → visuals.
 Feel free to rip apart the DAX, add new pages, or change colors — it's all yours to mess with.

-### Want to help or tweak it?

-If something looks off, calculations seem wrong, or you'd like to see support for crypto / fixed deposits / real estate — just open an issue or drop a pull request.
-I'd actually love to see how others adapt it.

-MIT license — do whatever you want with it.

 Made with ☕ by **Ajit Kumar Dass**